omakoto/go-common/README.md

 # go-common
-Set of random common functions for Go
+Set of random common functions for Go.